MonadoWolf/Size-Contacts-Scaler/README.md

-This is a personal project and may not be constantly updated!
+This is a personal project and will fix when bugs are found:
-For install and use refer to the ReadMe.txt file in the dowloaded zip.
+  This is a Python OSC script for VR chat that allows users to grow/shrink when certain contacts are triggered and a scaler for when you need it.
-Thank you and have a great day.
+  This is rough around the edges and is bug prone so please keep that in mind and read ReadMe.txt for setup and use thank you and have a good day.